piizei/terraform-aks/README.md

 It contains different implementations of AKS in different branches like:
 * calico (with windows pool)
 * agic (Application Gateway Ingress Controller)
+* GitOps with Flux v2

 ### Notes

 Calico needs registering it to windows pools for your subscription: az feature register --namespace "Microsoft.ContainerService" --name "EnableAKSWindowsCalico"

+Flux needs access to your git, export TF_VAR_flux_token as github-token/azure-devops-pat before running it.